CBI Bank & Trust: Community Involvement

 Charitable giving is consistent, significant, and encompasses both traditional corporate donations as well as some unique approaches to funding.
-Nontraditional programs include Muskie Mania (over $110,000 to Muscatine High School since 1995); Beaver Nation (over $47,000 to Wilton High School since 2006); Demon Mania, Golden Hawk Pride and Rocket Nation (newer sports-related donation programs in Washington, IA, Kalona, IA, and Rock Island County, IL, respectively); and Hometown Hundreds programs in Muscatine and Galesburg (tens of thousands of dollars over the years, via weekly $100 donations to a wide variety of local charities and programs which can be nominated by the general public).
+Nontraditional programs include a number of sports-related donation efforts tied to local high school teams, and Hometown Hundreds where tens of thousands of dollars has been donated over the years in the form of $100-per-week payments to a wide variety of local charities and programs nominated by the public.

 Memberships & Affiliations

 Bank affiliations include membership in the American Bankers Association, the Iowa Bankers Association, the Illinois Bankers Association, the SHAZAM electronic funds transfer network, the National Automated Clearing House Association (NACHA), the Federal Deposit Insurance Corporation, the Federal Reserve System, and the Federal Home Loan Bank System.